Lucky4Luuk/Lucky4Luuk/README.md

 Hey, my name's Luuk and I develop whatever I find interesting.
 Some interesting (I guess?) things about me:
-- 23 years old
+- 24 years old
-- ADHD
+- ADHD + Autism
 - He/him
-- Currently in college
+- College dropout lmao

 My biggest passion is definitely computer graphics, but I enjoy anything that is both interesting and provides a good challenge.
 Also, I love using Rust, it's very swag